Taylor Fry

 Taylor McQuiston Fry (born August 1, 1981) is a former American child actress.

+Education

+She later attended and graduated from the University of California, Santa Barbara in 2003, where she became an avid Ultimate Frisbee player.

+Career

 On film, Fry appeared in roles in Die Hard, North, and A Little Princess.
 On television, she has starring roles in Nightingales, Get a Life and Kirk.
 Fry graduated from Notre Dame High School in 1999, along with fellow actors Rami Malek and Rachel Bilson.
-She later attended and graduated from the University of California, Santa Barbara in 2003, where she became an avid Ultimate Frisbee player.